VizXu/Gobang/README.md

 # Gobang
-This is the game named Gobang,which runs in Linux platform.The game uses the characters interface because we only wanna develop a AI engine program.
+This is the game named Gobang,which runs in Linux platform.The game uses the characters interface because we only wanna develop an AI engine program.
 One who is tending to develop GUI with Qt or other tools can use these codes as algorithm.

 These codes were writen by c++ with stl.